davystrong/Einsum-Pipe/README.md

 # Einsum Pipe

 A Python package to compile multiple Numpy [einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html) operations into one.
+While this package produces strings which are compatible with the default `np.einsum`, it actually uses [opt_einsum](https://dgasmith.github.io/opt_einsum/) as this is significantly faster.

 ## Installation